How to balance livelihood and longing, and discover your true work in the world

 Sometimes I get echoes back about how someone found some solace, or inspiration, or just the feeling of not being alone by reading my work.

-In those moments I see how practicing what I love can become service.
+In those moments I see how practicing what you love can become service to the world.

 I’ve never tried to define exactly what I mean by “sacred dance,” but that’s about as good a description as I can think of right now.